If you’re not on the electoral roll, you might be surprised to hear it could affect whether or not you’re accepted for car finance.

 When it comes to car finance, being on the electoral roll could really boost your chances of being accepted.
 That’s because it’s an important factor in determining your credit score.

-Your electoral details on the report are also used by lenders to confirm your identity, which in turn speeds up your application and heightens your chances of your application being accepted.
+Lenders also use your electoral details on the report to confirm your identity, which in turn speeds up your application and heightens your chances of your application being accepted.

 If you’re not on the electoral roll, it doesn’t necessarily mean you won’t be accepted for car finance.
 It can go a long way in helping you gain approval, though.

-If lenders are unable to confirm your details through the electoral roll, they’ll have to confirm your identity through other methods.
+If lenders cannot confirm your details through the electoral roll, they’ll have to confirm your identity through other methods.

 You also must be:

-Remember, you aren’t automatically enrolled when you change address either.
-So if you have moved recently, it’s more than likely that your details won’t have updated on your credit report either and you’ll have to re-register to vote again.
+Remember, you aren’t automatically enrolled when you change your address either.
+So if you have moved recently, it’s more than likely that your details won’t have updated on your credit report either, and you’ll have to re-register to vote again.

 You can check if you’re registered on the electoral roll by contacting your local electoral registration office.

-If you can’t register to vote, you can ask for a note to be added to your credit report explaining the reasons why.
-However, in most instances it will take longer for applications for credit such as car finance to be accepted, and depending on the lender’s criteria, you could even be rejected.
+If you can’t register to vote, you can ask for a note to be added to your credit report explaining why.
+However, in most instances, it will take longer for applications for credit such as car finance to be accepted, and depending on the lender’s criteria, you could even be rejected.

 If you know your details aren’t on the electoral register, you can register either by post or online.